donut-party/datapotato/README.md

 Above, `{:like [[3]]}` is a query meaning "Add 3 likes to the ent db, as well as the hierarchy of ents necessary for 3 likes to be present."

-When you add ents to the ent db, that means that Specmonstah has created a graph node to represent the ent and added it an internal graph that represents all their ents and their relationships.
+When you add ents to the ent db, that means that Datapotato has created a graph node to represent the ent and added it an internal graph that represents all their ents and their relationships.